You might have heard of 301 redirects being bandied about and wondered what they are and why you need them.

 Why Use 301s?

-When you’re moving a website to a new domain or restructuring your website to make the urls more SEO friendly, the chances are you’re going to want anyone that has bookmarked your site, or any links from other sites to your site to still work properly.
-Without the redirect those links will go to a dead space and you could lose valuable traffic.
+When you’re moving a website to a new domain or restructuring your website to make the URLs more SEO friendly.
+The chances are you’re going to want anyone that has bookmarked your site.
+Any links from other sites to your site to still work properly.
+Without the redirect, those links will go to dead space and you could lose valuable traffic.

-Another reason to use 301 redirects is because they help maintain any page rank that your web page has built up, as well as it’s position in search engines.
-Google announced in 2016 that 301 redirects now pass over 100% of any page rank that has built up on the original page, prior to 2016 it was thought that pages lost about 15% of page rank through 301 redirects.
+Another reason to use 301 redirects is that they help maintain any page rank that your web page has built up.
+As well as It’s position in search engines.
+Google announced in 2016 that 301 redirects now pass over 100% of any page rank that has built up on the original page.
+Prior to 2016 it was thought that pages lost about 15% of page rank through 301 redirects.

 When To use 301s

 301 redirects are for when a page has been permanently moved to a new location.
-In general it’s used for cases when the same page has simply moved to a new url, or perhaps it’s a newer version of the page with updated information.
+It’s used for cases when the same page has simply moved to a new URL.
+Perhaps it’s a newer version of the page with updated information.
 If that’s the case you’ll find that the page rank should stay the same.

-301s are a great tool for when you want to change your urls, but still want to maintain any existing links like bookmarks, or from other websites, as well as keeping the original urls page rank and search engine position.
+301s are a great tool for when you want to change your URLs.
+Still want to maintain any existing links like bookmarks, or from other websites, as well as keeping the original URLs page rank and search engine position.

 While 301s are great, you should use them with caution.
-It’s far easier to spend time structuring your sites urls correctly in the first place rather than having to rely on 301 redirects later on down the line.
-My first ever blog was a mess of 301 redirects purely because I didn’t think through my url structure the first time round, then continued to change things around on the site.
+It’s far easier to spend time structuring your site URLs correctly in the first place rather than having to rely on 301 redirects later on down the line.
+My first ever blog was a mess of 301 redirects purely because I didn’t think through my URL structure the first time around.
+Then continued to change things around on the site.

-Sometimes changing your urls is unavoidable, for example if you need to change domain entirely.
+Sometimes changing your URLs is unavoidable, for example, if you need to change your domain entirely.
 If that’s the case, don’t worry.
-So long as you implement your 301s properly everything should keep working just fine, but you might want to include a visible notice that your sites domain has changed asking users to re-bookmark the site if they’re using a bookmark.
+So long as you implement your 301s properly everything should keep working just fine.
+You might want to include a visible notice that your site’s domain has changed asking users to re-bookmark the site if they’re using a bookmark.